mozman/ezdxf/docs/source/dxfinternals/layout_management.rst

     Information about :ref:`Block Management Structures`

-The name of the model space BLOCK is ``*Model_Space`` (DXF R12: ``$MODEL_SPACE``) and the name of the `active` paper space BLOCK is ``*Paper_Space`` (DXF R12: ``$PAPER_SPACE``), the entities of these two layouts are stored in the ENTITIES section, DXF R12 supports just one paper space layout.
+The name of the modelspace BLOCK is ``*Model_Space`` (DXF R12: ``$MODEL_SPACE``) and the name of the `active` paper space BLOCK is ``*Paper_Space`` (DXF R12: ``$PAPER_SPACE``), the entities of these two layouts are stored in the ENTITIES section, DXF R12 supports just one paperspace layout.

-DXF R13 and later supports multiple paper space layouts, the `active` layout is still called ``*Paper_Space``, the additional `inactive` paper space layouts are named by the scheme ``*Paper_Spacennnn``, where the first inactive paper space is called ``*Paper_Space0``, the second ``*Paper_Space1`` and so on.
+DXF R13 and later supports multiple paperspace layouts, the `active` layout is still called ``*Paper_Space``, the additional `inactive` paperspace layouts are named by the scheme ``*Paper_Spacennnn``, where the first inactive paper space is called ``*Paper_Space0``, the second ``*Paper_Space1`` and so on.
 A none consecutive numbering is tolerated by AutoCAD.
-The content of the inactive paper space layouts are stored as BLOCK content in the BLOCKS section.
+The content of the inactive paperspace layouts are stored as BLOCK content in the BLOCKS section.
 These names are just the DXF internal layout names, each layout has an additional layout name which is displayed to the user by the CAD application.